First Time Here?

 Can you believe it?

 As a 21-year-old soon-to-be bride, I was dripping with self-absorbed wedding enthusiasm.
-Blind within my own tunnel vision of cake flavors, processional songs and flower bouquets.
+I was blind within my own tunnel vision of cake flavors, processional songs and flower bouquets.

 And fabric choices for the bridesmaid dresses.